Contents Functions Index Previous Next PDF

 Curve set selection for display in the current axis.

-The alternate calling format iicom('iix',{'Test','IdMain'}) can be used to specify multiple sets to display. iicom('iixOnly',{'Test','IdMain'}) will display those two sets only.
+The alternate calling format iicom('iix',{'Test','IdFrf'}) can be used to specify multiple sets to display. iicom('iixOnly',{'Test','IdFrf'}) will display those two sets only.

 IIxf, IIxe, IIxh, IIxi [0n,Off] are still supported for backward compatibility.

-Pole line display.
-By itself, PoleLine toggles the state of pole line display (vertical lines showing the frequencies of poles in XF('IdMain') in black and XF('IdAlt') in red).
-The c applies the command to the current axis only.
+By itself, PoleLine toggles the state of pole line display.
+The c option applies the command to the current axis only.
 PoleLine3 places the lines on the pole norm rather than imaginary part used by default (this corresponds to the ii_plp formats 2 and 3).

 The state of the current axis (if it is an iiplot axis) can also be changed using the IIplot:PoleLine menu (PoleLineTog command).